mushipeas/sb-recipes/README.md

 ## Recommended Setup for Development:

-Open the project with vs-code and activate the dev-container.
+Open the project with vs-code and activate the dev-container. (probably just use IntelliJ actually)

-Tests currently make use of Mockito and MockMVC modules.

 ## TODO:

+- Update to Java 21
 - Update to SB3
 - Add tests for Thymeleaf templates
 - Add testContainers and sample data set for testing